The Restorative Justice Project (RJP) was created in 1987 to serve victims and survivors in the aftermath of serious crimes.

 Request Services

-If you are a victim/survivor of crime and would like more information about the possibility of meeting with the offender, or for more information about any of our restorative justice services, use any of the following resources:
+If you would like more information about possibly meeting with the responsible party, or any other restorative justice services, use any of the following resources:

 Information for Law Students